andreyantipov/ghost-shell/README.md

 # 👻 Ghost Shell

+> 🚧 **Work in Progress** - This project is under active development.
+Nothing is stable yet! 🚧

 A headless UI layout manager for building modular, dockable web interfaces powered by XState.
 Create VSCode-like layouts with panels, tabs, and widgets - fully customizable and framework-agnostic.

 ## Features